 Persons aged 50 and above can also use their own or their immediate family member’s Medisave for their screening colonoscopies (to screen for colorectal cancer) at approved colonoscopy centres.

-In most circumstances, your GP/obstetrician/gynaecologist would have conducted the appropriate tests for you.
-Please consult them to find out if a health screening is necessary for you.
+Please consult your doctor to find out if a health screening is necessary for you.

 If you have not been screened in the past three years, and you do not have a chronic condition (such as diabetes, high blood pressure or high cholesterol), please consult your GP for advice on screening.
 If you have been screened within the last three years, do continue to see your GP for the necessary follow up and advice on health screening.

-If you already have one of the chronic diseases and are on medication(s), your doctor would be monitoring your condition as a form of management.
-Please consult your GP on whether a health screening is necessary for you.
+If you already have one of the chronic conditions and are on medication(s), your doctor would be monitoring your condition as a form of management.
+Please consult your GP on other suitable health screening tests that are necessary for you.